canjs/canjs/docs/can-guides/commitment/migrating_to_3.0.md

 In your [can-component]s, the [can-util/dom/events/inserted/inserted inserted] and [can-util/dom/events/removed/removed] events were previously fired synchronously as the element was inserted into the DOM.
 To improve performance these events are now fired async.

 There is now a [can-component/beforeremove] event that fires synchronously in case you need to perform memory cleanup.
-For example you might need to access the parent's viewModel:
+For example you might need to access the parent’s viewModel:

 ```js
 Component.extend({